NEW: Download the Jane mobile app!📱

-Book online here!
-Or call / text (250) 499-1905 or email oksacupuncture@gmail.com for more info.
+You can book online below, or call / text (250) 499-1905 or email oksacupuncture@gmail.com if you have questions or need assistance.

 MOBILE SERVICES:

-Around BC for organizations and communities.
+2) Around BC for organizations and communities.

 Call / text (250) 499-1905 or email oksacupuncture@gmail.com to request this service.